Ntsikana: Conflict between traditional religion & Christianity

 Ntsikana experienced an internal conflict between indigenous belief system (Inkolo yakwaNtu) and the foreign belief system (Inkolo yaseMzini)- Christianity.
 As a child he did not agree to be baptised by missionaries but became a Christian leader in life.
 He also acknowledged that Christianity demanded exclusivity meaning that he had to do away with Xhosa traditional belief systems.
-Ntsikana also had a rivalry with Makhanda who is also known as Nxele, a prophet under chief Ndlambe who was based in the area now known as Grahamstown.
+Ntsikana also had a rivalry with Makhanda who is also known as Nxele, a prophet under chief Ndlambe who was based in the area now known as Makhanda.
 Nxele rejected Christianity and western innovations, resisting the arrival of Europeans on the frontier during the Frontier Wars.
 Nxele called for the worshiping of Xhosa God, Mdalidiphu, while Ntsikana worshipped Thixo, the God of Christians.
-Referring to Nxele, Ntsikana once said "uNxele ubuquqekile, ubalahlekisilani abantu?"
+Referring to Nxele, Ntsikana once said "uNxele ubhuqukekile, ubalahlekisilani abantu?"
 (Nxele has turned upside down, why does he mislead people?)

 Music

 Ntsikana also composed Christian hymns in isiXhosa which included “Intsimbi” (Ntsikana’s Bell),“Dalibom (Life-Creator), “Ingoma engqukuva” (Round Hymn) and “Ulo Thixomkulu” (“Thou Great God” - the Great Hymn).